dwmkerr/hacker-laws/README.md

 In the 1940s American-Romanian engineer Dr. Joseph Juran, who is widely credited with being the father of quality control, [began to apply the Pareto principle to quality issues](https://en.wikipedia.org/wiki/Joseph_M._Juran).

-This principle is also known as: The 80/20 Rule, The Law of the Vital Few and The Principle of Factor Sparsity.
+This principle is also known as: The 80/20 Rule, The Law of the Vital Few, and The Principle of Factor Sparsity.

 Real-world examples: